jpegleg/k3s-dragon-eggs/README.md

-Regardless of which kubernetes distribution I use, I typically use calico CNI plugin because of how easy it is to use and optimize: the ability to remote SNAT and preserve client IP addresses with a single patch while at the same time improving network performance is incredible.
+Regardless of which kubernetes distribution I use, I typically use calico CNI plugin because of how easy it is to use and optimize: the ability to remote SNAT and preserve client IP addresses with a single patch (or felix manifest) while at the same time improving network performance is incredible.
 And calico can extend on to other devices.
-In this template we set BGP between cluster nodes and have host-level network rules declared once on the control plane, applying to every labelled node in the cluster.
+In this template we set BGP between cluster nodes and have host-level network rules declared once on the control plane, applying to every node in the cluster.

 This is the second rule in the template denies all traffic.